On $G$-birational rigidity of del Pezzo surfaces: Del Pezzo surfaces of degree 6

+\begin{proposition} If a del Pezzo surface of degree 6 is $H$-birationally rigid, then it is also $G$-birationally rigid. \end{proposition} \begin{proof} Possible Sarkisov $G$-links were described before Example~\ref{ex: dP6}; recall that $G$-birational Bertini or Geiser involutions always lead to a $G$-isomorphic surface.
+If $S$ admits a $G$-link to $\PP^1\times\PP^1$ centred at a $G$-fixed point, then the same point is fixed by $H$ and hence there is an $H$-link to $\PP^1\times\PP^1$, so we have a contradiction.
+Assume that there is a $G$-link $S\dashrightarrow S'$ at a $G$-orbit of cardinality 2 or 3.
+Then either this orbit contains an $H$-fixed point, or it gives rise to an $H$-link $S\dashrightarrow S'$.
+In the former case, we get an $H$-link to $\PP^1\times\PP^1$, contradicting the $H$-birational rigidity of $S$, while in the second case, the $H$-birational rigidity of $S$ implies that $S'$ is $H$-isomorphic to $S$.
+Now Proposition~\ref{prop: dP6 links} shows that $S'$ is also $G$-isomorphic to $S$. \end{proof}

-If $N\ne\id$ then $M\ne\id$ and thus $G$ has no fixed points on $S$ by Lemma \ref{lem: dP6 fixed points}.
-Therefore, $S$ is $G$-birationally rigid.
-Suppose that $N=\id$ and either $H=\Cyc_6$ or $H=\Sym_3$.
-In both cases, $H$ fixes the point $([1:1:1],[1:1:1])\in S$ which does not lie on the $(-1)$-curves.
-Making a Sarkisov link centred at this point, we arrive to the quadric surface $S'=\PP^1\times\PP^1$ acted by $H$.
-Explicitly, one blows up the fixed point, and then blows down the preimages of the curves $d_{i,j}$, see \cite{IskovskikhNonConjugate} for more details and related discussion.
-Thus, $S$ is not $H$-birationally rigid. \end{proof}
+\begin{remark} If there is a $G$-link $S\dashrightarrow\PP^1\times\PP^1$ centred at a $G$-fixed point, then $G\cap T=\id$ by Lemma~\ref{lem: dP6 fixed points} and hence $\psi$ maps $G$ isomorphically onto one of the following subgroups of $\psi(\Aut(S))$: $\Cyc_6$, $\Sym_3^{\rm min}$ or $\Dih_6$.
+If their actions are in the ``standard'' form as in Lemma~\ref{lem: dP6 standard form of a group}, the fixed point becomes $([1:1:1],[1:1:1])$.
+Making a Sarkisov link centred at this point, we arrive at $\PP^1\times\PP^1$ acted on by $G$.
+Explicitly, one blows up the fixed point and then blows down the preimages of the three genus zero curves passing through this point; see \cite{IskovskikhNonConjugate} for more details and related discussion. \end{remark}